 Since 2016, our allies and partners have stepped up to create necessary conditions for negotiations.
-Afghan forces now lead one hundred percent of missions, with U.S. and coalition personnel performing train, advise, and assist roles.
+Afghan forces now lead one hundred percent of conventional ground missions.
+U.S. and coalition personnel perform train, advise, and assist roles, and the United States provides combat enablers to supplement Afghan capability gaps.
+In addition, U.S. and Afghan special forces regularly partner to conduct strikes against insurgents and terrorists.
 In 2018, international partners agreed to extend their roughly \$1 billion in annual financial sustainment of Afghan forces through 2024.
 NATO's fulfillment of requirements in Afghanistan has increased more than fourteen percent since the introduction of President Trump's South Asia Strategy, its highest level in the Mission's history.
 Since 2016, the number of non-U.S. Coalition troops to NATO's Resolute Support Mission has increased by more than thirty-five percent, and two new countries, Qatar and the United Arab Emirates, are formalizing their status as operational partners.

 Defeating Al Qa'ida in the Arabian Peninsula (AQAP) and ISIS remains the United States' top national security interest in Yemen.
 At the same time, we fully support UN Special Envoy Martin Griffiths's efforts to bring all relevant parties of the civil war to the negotiating table.
-I am encouraged by the ceasefire in the strategically-important city and port of Hudaydah.
-Though not easy, these are necessary first steps on the path to lasting peace.
+Though not easy, these is the necessary first step on the path to lasting peace.